reasonml/reasonml.github.io/src/pages/guide/language/function.md

 addCoordinates(~y=6, ~x=5);
 ```

-The `x::x` part during declaration means the function accepts an argument labeled `x` and can refer to it in the function body as the variable `x`.
+The `~x` part during declaration means the function accepts an argument labeled `x` and can refer to it in the function body as the variable `x`.
 This is so that we can have the following pattern, where labeled arguments are renamed inside the function for conciseness:

 ```reason
 let drawCircle = (~radius as r, ~color as c) => {